 Orthodontics today offer more kinds of braces than ever before.
 Below are options available to you.

 Traditional Braces or Metal Braces: These are the orthodontic treatments that most people think of when they hear the word “braces.”
 They come with metal brackets and wires and are the most visible of all types.
 Kids love the different color choice of bands.
 Today’s modern brackets are smaller and less noticeable than in the past.
 Additionally, heat-activated archwires use your body’s heat to help teeth move more quickly and comfortably than in the past.
 Metal braces are the least expensive types of orthodontic treatments.

 Ceramic Braces: These come in the same size and shape as metal braces, except they have tooth-colored or clear brackets that are less noticeable than their traditional counterparts.
 Some even use tooth-colored wires to be less visible.
 Ceramic braces are more costly than metal ones, and can easily stain if you do not care well for them.

 Lingual Braces: These braces work the same way as traditional metal braces, except that the brackets and wires are placed on the inside of your teeth, making them invisible from the outside.
 They offer a cosmetic alternative for those who want their teeth straightened, without the braces showing.

 Invisalign: Invisalign clear aligners are custom made for you of proprietary, multilayer SmartTrack® material to gently shift your teeth into place.
-They are virtually invisible and fit snugly over your teeth.
+When comparing Invisalign vs. braces you’ll quickly notice the difference - they are virtually invisible and fit snugly over your teeth.
 Each aligner shifts your teeth slightly, moving them horizontally and vertically and even rotating them when needed.
 Your aligners are engineered to use the right amount of force in the right place at the right time.
 Aligners are removable, enabling you to eat anything you want to, and to engage in any activities freely.